Why the Avocado Beginner Board?

 There is an index of the commands used in the book so that students know exactly which page to see when they need to remember how to use a certain command with the Arduino.
 The answer key is also available for download.

-What our customers are saying . . .
+What our customers say . . .

 Thank you very much for getting this out.
 I am sure I will enjoy going through this with my daughter.
 I really appreciate the effort and enthusiasm you put into this project. – Ray T.